SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

   Unchecked access is **encouraged** also when the element is expected by protocol to be present, in which case documenting the expectation (e.g. with an assertion) is also **encouraged**.
-  If that applies to `charges` of the example above, it may become:
+  If that applies to `charges` of the example above, because for example the documentation explicitly asserts that `data` is assumed to have the same size as `charge`, the snippet may become:
   ```cpp
   assert(charges.size() == data.size());
   for (std::size_t i = 0; i < data.size(); ++i) {